Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

 }
 ```

-This is where we're changing payer and removing processed pools from path.
+This is where we're changing payer and removing a processed pool from the path.

 Finally, the new slippage protection: